 Metadata is essentially 'data about data'.
 You give your data metadata to help others to discover it.
 For example, library records about an item in the collection are a form of metadata and they mean you can search through a library catalogue for titles, authors and other terms.
 If you deposit your data into a repository, you will be expected to provide metadata to enable discovery of your data.

 You might follow a metadata standard relating to your chosen repository or another disciplinary standard.
 For example, you may need to use controlled vocabulary to describe your work, so that other searching using those terms can find your data.
 Standards can also be useful tools to aid you in describing your work adequately.

-This exercise from the Mozilla Science Lab may help you get used to describing your data appropriately for future re-use.
+The 'Plan for Data Reuse' exercise from the Mozilla Science Lab may help you get used to describing your data appropriately for future re-use.

 Any information that cannot be recorded in a structured way (i.e. as the values of fields in a data or metadata file) can be recorded as free text within a readme file.

 There are many commercial options here, but Jupyter Notebook is a good free option for researchers who are writing code or GitHub may be used to handle the project, versions and documentation.
 Evernote is a flexible tool and you can attach different types of files to notes, with a tagging system to help organise.
 MS OneNote is another free solution that integrates fully with Office 365 applications.

 Some file formats can record information in addition to the main data content.
 For example, the Observations and Measurements XML standard provides a way of recording sampling strategies and procedures as well as measurement values.

 Some disciplines have developed special file formats or data structures for recording supporting information.
 You can find more information on this below.

 In some cases, archives/repositories generate specialist metadata files from their submission forms.
 Find out the fields of the submission form of the archive to which you are planning to submit your data, copy these fields into your data documentation and fill these in as you go through your project.